 "George Vierheller started almost from scratch and built up one of the most important zoos in the world.
 He was a wholly dedicated man who loved his zoo and wanted everybody else to love it also,'' wrote Marlin Perkins in his autobiography "My Wild Kingdom.''
 Perkins was an alumnus of Vierheller's staff and succeeded him as director.

-Vierheller was in his mid-30s in 1918 when he was appointed secretary of the newly formed Zoological Board of Control.
-He was named director in 1926, following the death of superintendent Martin Angermeier.
-In 1928, he was named to the new position of director of the St. Louis Zoological Park, a position he held until he retired in 1962.
+Vierheller was in his mid-30s in 1919 when he was appointed secretary of the newly formed Zoological Board of Control.
+He was named superintendent in 1922, following the death of Martin Angermeier.
+In 1928, his title changed to director of the St. Louis Zoological Park, a position he held until he retired in 1962.
 It was a second career for Vierheller, who had been a telegrapher until he developed "telegrapher's thumb."

 "Shortly after I became a zoo man, a friend of mine advised me: ‘George, don't merely sit in the chair and listen to it squeak.'
 How right he was.
 Directing a zoo is not a desk job," Vierheller wrote in "Mr. Zoo,'' an unpublished manuscript about his life, where he described himself as a theatrical director, a casting director and a talent scout; an advertising man, a newshound, a business man, a merchandising consultant, a personnel manager and a public relations expert; and all these with the added responsibilities of a dietitian, a psychologist and a first aid diagnostician, a veterinarian and a dentist.